 What sort of bike will you ride?

-A good commuter bike will be safe, dependable, low maintenance and practical – a serious vehicle that's up to the serious task at hand.
+A good commuter bike will be safe, dependable, low maintenance and practical – a vehicle.
 If you take up regular cycle commuting you will soon be looking for such a bike, but while you’re just trying it out all you need is something that will get you there and back for long enough to decide.
 Unfortunately, chances are the dusty old banger in the corner of the shed, the one you haven’t ridden for two years, won't even be up to that.
 A seldom-used bike is neither safe nor trouble-free.
 Unless you're very handy, you should take it to your friendly local bike shop for a service before you hit the road.
 Some beginners go to a discount mega mart and buy a bike that's so cheap and nasty it's not worthy of the name.
-This is a mistake many of us make, once.
+This is a mistake many of us make – but only once.
 Those things are made to be sold, not ridden.
-Anyone seeking reliable transport will soon write off such junk and buy something worth having.
+Anyone seeking reliable transport will very quickly write off such junk and buy something worth having.

-You’ll have to hunt around for something suitable, as most contemporary bikes – of whatever style – are only made for recreational use.
+You’ll have to hunt around for something suitable, as most contemporary bikes are primarily intended for sporting or recreational use.
 However, there is a place where things aren't like that.
 In the Netherlands they never did stop using bikes for everyday transport, and it shows in their bikes.
 The typical Dutch bike is very practical, and has a very upright, 'sit up and beg' riding position that suits a laid back riding style.
 If that appeals to you it could be just what you need, but keep in mind that much of the Netherlands is flat, and their bikes are made accordingly.

 Whatever bike you choose, make sure it has the practicalities needed to make it a dependable, low maintenance commuter.
 These include mudguards, a chainguard, (or Chain Wrap, chaincase or Chainglider), a carry rack, a decent bell, lights and heavy duty tyres to minimise punctures.
 (It's worth doing some homework when selecting tyres, so ask around.)
 As for mudguards, they don't just help keep you and the bike clean and dry; they also prevent mud from being sprayed into the mechanicals of your bike.
 Chaingliders/wraps/cases should save you getting grease on your leg when you brush up against the chain, and they keep the chain clean from dust and dirt/mud thrown up from the road.
 Keeping dirt out of the chain (and the lubrication in) reduces the need for maintenance and your bike stays cleaner.